Two iPhones or the privacy of billions: Why Apple vs. the FBI matters

 Battle unfolds between Apple, government over Pensacola shooter’s iPhoneJan.
 14, 202003:02

-Technology industry veterans and academics believe the Department of Justice sees an opportunity to not just crack a couple iPhones but to capitalize on growing skepticism of tech companies to spur legislative change that will render encryption moot in all contexts.
+Tech industry veterans and academics believe the Justice Department sees an opportunity to not just crack a couple iPhones but also to capitalize on growing skepticism of tech companies to spur legislative change that will render encryption moot in all contexts.

 Nicholas Weaver, a computer scientist at the University of California, Berkeley, said that the FBI’s efforts to push Apple to crack its own iPhones were “more disingenuous than normal.”